 Clustered around the pillar will be shorter-form content diving into one detail at a time.
 This, for example, is where most of your blog content planning will come from.
 Those blogs can then additionally be repurposed into social media content, scripts for videos, or even podcast topics.

-All of that content is detailed in its own way, and served on whatever medium makes sense.
 The point is, all of the content in a particular topic cluster is revolving around one central pillar topic, and among these different resources will be information appealing to different buyer personas at different stages of the buyer’s journey.

 Your Knowledge Base is Marketing Content Too